+Buildings

+Plant and equipment

+Leasehold improvements

+Motor vehicles

+2.5%

+10% - 40%

+5%

-Buildings 2.5% Plant and equipment 10% - 40% Leasehold improvements 5% Motor vehicles 12.5% - 20%
+12.5% - 20%

 The assets residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting year.

 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount (note 1(g)).